 Setting Next Inspections when a Lease Changes

-When setting up a new Lease or changing an existing one, the system will ask the question as to whether you would like to see the Next Inspection Date for your inspections.
+When setting up a new Lease or changing an existing one, the system will ask whether you would like to set the Next Inspection Date for your inspections.
 This helps ensure that you are managing your inspections in relation to the Lease end and starting dates.

 By answering 'Yes' to this question, you are then presented with the Property's list of Inspections.